ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 == Upgrade Notice ==

 = 1.5 =
 Upgrade to add search result count to data layer.
-Also allows the data object and Tealium tag to be modified by theme/plugin developers.
+Hooks to allow the data object and Tealium tag to be modified by theme/plugin developers.
+New tag location setting (after opening head tag).
+Camel Case and underscore data layer style options.

+** Important ** - If you wish to continue using the Camel Case data style please check that your configuration option corresponds to this choice.

 = 1.4 =
 Exclusions bug fix, upgrade advised.